Robotic-Decision-Making-Lab/ardusub_driver/README.md

 ## Installation

-ardusub_driver is currently supported on Linux and is available for the ROS 2 Iron and Humble distributions.
+ardusub_driver is currently supported on Linux and is available for the ROS 2 Rolling and Jazzy distributions.
 Prior to installing this project, first install [MAVROS](https://github.com/mavlink/mavros) and its dependencies.
 Once MAVROS has been successfully installed, clone ardusub_driver to the `src` directory of your ROS workspace:

 ```bash
 git clone git@github.com:Robotic-Decision-Making-Lab/ardusub_driver.git